Wolfy18/brandguard-qr/README.md

 # BrandGuard QR

-BrandGuard QR, is an innovative plugin that is revolutionizing the world of e-commerce.
+## Revolutionize Product Identification
+Generate dynamic product identification codes on-demand, effectively replacing and enhancing traditional GTIN/UPC usage backed by Cardano Blockchain and IPFS Network, ensuring a fully decentralized and secure system.

+### On-Demand Product Code Generation:
+- Enjoy the benefits of a fully decentralized system, ensuring enhanced security and transparency.
+- Seamless integration with Bakrypt’s Woocommerce Plug-In for a user-friendly and swift implementation.
+- Generate product codes as needed, eliminating the need for predetermined codes and providing flexibility for various scenarios.
+- Significantly lower costs compared to traditional methods, with no annual renewals required.
+- Data is stored on a public, immutable, and auditable blockchain, instilling confidence in data integrity.

+### Enriched Customer Engagement:
+- Elevate customer experience by providing additional product information through the generated identification codes.
+- Strengthen brand engagement by offering customers a deeper understanding of the product's unique features, benefits, and origin.

+### Blockchain-Enabled Anti-Counterfeit Certification:
+- Leverage cutting-edge Blockchain Technology for a failsafe Proof of Authenticity through a Certificate of Origin.
+- Ensure the legitimacy of your products by certifying them on the blockchain, safeguarding against counterfeiting.

+By seamlessly integrating BrandGuard QR into your WooCommerce platform, you not only enhance the security and authenticity of your products but also create a more engaging and informative shopping experience for your customers.
+Moreover, BrandGuard QR serves as a robust substitute for traditional UPC codes, offering a dynamic and decentralized solution that adapts to your evolving business needs.
+Elevate your product identification and traceability while providing customers with a cutting-edge shopping experience.

+## How does it work?
 With this plugin, you can easily mint your existing or new products into collections of NFTs or Fungible tokens with just a few clicks.
 The system will automatically pick up metadata from your products and generate a valid JSON structure.
-Bakrypt's API will mint the object as a Cardano native token according to your preferences.
+Bakrypt’s API will mint the object as a Cardano native token according to your preferences.
 Once the transaction is confirmed, the fingerprint of the minted NFT is linked to the product in your store.
 You can also create QR codes of the fingerprint!
-Go to your products list, select your minted products and select "Create QR Codes" from the bulk actions dropdown.
+Go to your products list, select your minted products and select “Create QR Codes” from the bulk actions dropdown.

 The plugin also has the ability to upload images and documents into IPFS using Bakrypt's IPFS node.
 Product thumbnail images will automatically be picked as the cover image for NFTs, and these will be uploaded at the time of minting.
 Once the transaction has been submitted, Bakrypt will generate a transaction with an estimated cost and a deposit address.
 Once payment is confirmed on the deposit address, Bakrypt will go ahead and mint the tokens in the Cardano blockchain.
 Following the minting process, any remaining tokens (ADA) and assets will be sent back to the sender's address.
 Refunds are offered for _non-confirmed_ transactions.
 It's important to note that Bakrypt's convenience fees are _non-refundable_ for transactions that have been confirmed.